 Experience New Activities

 There is no shortage of new activities for your child to try at summer camp.
-Camp pushes children out of their comfort zone and provides them an assortment of new activities and experiences that they may not be familiar with.
-From racing their friend down the zipline to learning to shoot a bow and arrow to getting to try their hand at woodworking, your child will have many opportunities to try something new that they wouldn’t otherwise do.
+Camp pushes children out of their comfort zone and provides them an assortment of new activities and experiences.
+These experiences are ones that they may not be familiar with.
+Racing their friend down the zipline to learning to shoot a bow and arrow are just a couple of examples.
+At camo, your child will have many opportunities to try something new that they wouldn’t otherwise do.
 If you are from the city or even the suburbs, your kid may not have had a lot of chance to get out into nature.
-Camp is the perfect place for them to experience hiking in the woods, camping under the stars and sitting around a campfire, creating childhood memories that they’ll never forget.
+Camp is the perfect place for them to experience hiking in the woods, camping under the stars and sitting around a campfire.
+All of these activities can create childhood memories that they’ll never forget.